John S. Clark

 In 1919, Clark worked as the assistant to the entomologist on probation in the Western Australian Department of Agriculture, but in 1920, he took on this position full-time.
 He started to publish his first articles about pest insects and ants from 1921; in 1926 he became an entomologist at the National Museum in Melbourne, remaining there for 20 years.
 Clark continued to publish more articles until he resigned from the National Museum of Victoria in 1944.
 Living in poverty, Clark lived a reclusive life, publishing his last book in 1951.
-He died on 1 June 1956 at the age of 71, survived by his six children.
+He died on 1 June 1956 at the age of 71.
 One of Clark's most notable achievements was describing Nothomyrmecia macrops, the most primitive living ant.
 Several ants have been named after him in recognition of his contributions.

-Biography

 Early life

 John S. Clark was born on 21 March 1885 in Glasgow, Scotland, to parents James Souttar Clark, a coach-painter, and Maggie Clark (née Scott).
 At an early age, Clark had an interest in entomology throughout his years in Glasgow and adult life in Australia.
 Clark migrated to Australia in 1905 with little formal education but found himself working for the state railways in Queensland.
 There, he found an interest in ants and made his first collection of specimens in North Queensland.
 In May 1908, Clark married his first wife, Maggie Forbes, at the Cairns Presbyterian Church.
 After their marriage, they moved to Geraldton in Western Australia, where Clark worked for the railways as a wheelwright.
 He had one son and three daughters with Forbes; Forbes later died from heart disease in 1935.